Houston Sports Tours

 - Reliant Arena – home of the Houston Comets in 2008.

-- Robertson Stadium AKA Jeppesen Stadium – the original home of the AFL Houston Oilers football team from 1960 to 1964, the Houston Dynamo soccer team from 2006 to 2011, the Texas Southern University (TSU) Tigers football team, and the University of Houston (UH) Cougars football team.
+- The University of Houston Stadium on the site of the former Robertson Stadium AKA Jeppesen Stadium (1958 – 1980) AKA Public School Stadium (1942 – 1958) – the original home of the AFL Houston Oilers football team from 1960 to 1964, the location of the first and third AFL championship games on January 1, 1961 and December 23, 1962, the Houston Dynamo soccer team from 2006 to 2011, the Texas Southern University (TSU) Tigers football team, and the University of Houston (UH) Cougars football team from 1946 to 1950 and again from 1965 to 1997 as a quasi-home, and then full-time from 1998 to 2012.
+The East-West Shrine Game was played here in 2008 and 2009.
+Robertson Stadium was demolished in 2012.

 Lastly, the tour includes going to the Houston Sports Association Museum on the site of the former Houston Buffaloes (Buff) Stadium AKA Busch Stadium for the minor league baseball team, the Buffs, from 1928 to 1961.